craftak4/ChessProject/README.md

 # Chess Project
 This is a experimentation project with chess and path-finding.

+## Status
+The path-finding algorithm will be implemented in version `1.0`.

 ## Packages
 - The `Classical.lua` package is an improved package `classic.lua`.
-My version contains functions for manipulation with tables and improves the experience with object-oritented programming.
+My version contains functions for manipulation with tables and improves the experience with object-oriented programming.

 # Installation & Running
 1. Download the executable suitable for your operating system in the [Releases tab](https://github.com/craftak4/ChessProject/releases).
 For Windows, download the zip archive and extract it.